Mott transition, Widom line and pseudogap in the half-filled triangular lattice Hubbard model: Widom line, phase transitions and cluster size study

-In addition to the different phases identified in Fig.~\ref{fig: nc6_half_filled_phase_diag}, the phase diagram contains a region bounded by lines labelled by $U_{c1}$ and $U_{c2}$.
-These spinodal lines correspond to values where observables such as the double occupancy, or equivalently the potential energy, show an hysteretic behavior between the cFL and MI phases, with a discontinuity characteristic of first-order transitions.
+In addition to the different phases identified in Fig.~\ref{fig: nc6_half_filled_phase_diag}, the phase diagram contains a region bounded by lines labeled by $U_{c1}$ and $U_{c2}$.
+These spinodal lines correspond to values where observables such as the double occupancy, or equivalently the potential energy, show a hysteretic behavior between the cFL and MI phases, with a discontinuity characteristic of first-order transitions.
+For $U$ smaller than $U_{c1}$ the MI is unstable whereas for $U$ larger than $U_{c2}$ the cFL is unstable.
 Going up in temperature, $U_{c1}$ and $U_{c2}$ evolve and eventually connect at a critical point $(U_c, T_c)$ in parameter space, depicted by a red star on the phase diagram.
 Although there is no longer a first-order transition above this temperature, the discontinuities that were present at the first-order transition along the spinodal lines now appear as an inflection point, forming a so-called Widom line~\cite{XuStanleyWidom:2005,Sordi:2012}.

-In Sec.~\ref{sec: diagram_features-critical_values}, we formally define the spinodal lines, the critical point and Widom line and discuss their appearance in the phase diagram of Sec.~\ref{sec: phases} obtained using the $N_c=6$ cluster.
+In Sec.~\ref{sec: diagram_features-critical_values}, we formally define the spinodal lines, the critical point, and the Widom line and discuss their appearance in the phase diagram of Sec.~\ref{sec: phases} obtained using the $N_c=6$ cluster.
 We argue that the Widom line is a strong indicator of an underlying MT.
 In Sec.~\ref{sec: diagram_cluster}, we provide a convergence study on the size and shape of the cluster, summarized in Fig.~\ref{fig: cluster_conv}.
 It demonstrates unequivocally the existence of the Widom line in the thermodynamic limit, which in turn provides very strong evidence for the MT on the triangular lattice.
 This has been observed experimentally, for example, in layered organic conductors~\cite{Lefebvre:2000,Shimizu:2003,Kurosaki:2005, Pustogow_Bories_2018}.